June 22, 2026

 Satoshi Nakamoto’s email regarding the Bitcoin Whitepaper - Satoshi Nakamoto Institute

-Over the years, multiple theories have emerged, with many centred around individual programmers and early Bitcoin investors.
+Over the years, multiple theories have emerged, with many centred around individual programmers, early Bitcoin contributors and cypherpunk figures.
 Theories often point to the likes of the late Hal Finney, Nick Szabo, Adam Back, as well as Dorian Nakamoto.

 Hal Finney’s legendary tweet after receiving 10 BTC from Nakamoto - X